Pinoy Big Brother: Hosts

 Toni Gonzaga was a mainstay host of Pinoy Big Brother for 15 seasons, having been its host since its inaugural season in 2005 up to her exit in 2022.

 Originally, television personality and comedian Willie Revillame was the main eviction host of the show, along with young up-and-coming personalities Mariel Rodriguez and Toni Gonzaga.
 Gonzaga hosted the primetime telecast which chronicles the events of the day before (unless an episode is telecast live).
 Rodriguez, on the other hand, hosted the late night edition called Pinoy Big Brother: Uplate, which updates anything viewers missed in the primetime telecast, as well as what to look forward in the next one.
 Revillame hosted the live telecast of the eviction and the public revelation of the nomination for evictees, but only for the first season.
 He left the program after the inaugural season due to the ULTRA stampede.

-Luis Manzano took over Willie's place for the Celebrity Edition 1 and later returned in Teen Edition Plus in 2008.
+Luis Manzano took over Revillame's place for the Celebrity Edition 1 and later returned in Teen Edition Plus in 2008.

-In Teen Edition 1 season, Bianca Gonzalez (a TV host and Celebrity Edition 1 ex-housemate) took over Mariel Rodriguez for Teen Edition: Update, and PBB: Uplate, while Mariel became primetime host, whilst Gonzaga only hosted the Big Night prior to other commitments.
+In Teen Edition 1, TV host and Celebrity Edition 1 ex-housemate Bianca Gonzalez took over Rodriguez for Teen Edition: Update, and PBB: Uplate as the latter became primetime host, whilst Gonzaga only hosted the Big Night prior to other commitments.

 Rodriguez left the show in 2010 prior to her transfer to TV5 and was replaced by former teen housemate and Teen Edition Plus runner-up Robi Domingo as co-presenter from Unlimited onwards.

 Originally, Martin Concio, son of ABS-CBN president, CEO and COO Charo Santos-Concio, was slated to join the hosting lineup but later backed out.
-Later, John Prats, also a former celebrity housemate and the runner-up in Celebrity Edition 1, joined Gonzaga, Gonzalez, and Domingo as hosts for Teen Edition 4.
+Later, former celebrity housemate and Celebrity Edition 1 runner-up John Prats joined Gonzaga, Gonzalez, and Domingo as hosts for Teen Edition 4.

 In All In, Slater Young was introduced as one of the hosts, but was later moved to host that season's new online show, with Teen Edition 4s Joj and Jai Agpangan.
 He was then replaced by Toni's sister Alex Gonzaga, who only hosted the first night of the season (due to her surprise inclusion as a housemate and later houseguest).
 Once her time as houseguest came to an end, she continued to host PBB for its Uber show only.